-Following are guidelines for the use of WAQTC FOP for WAQTC TM 2 (Concrete 9-1 (14), published October 2017) by the State of Alaska DOT&PF.
+Following are guidelines for the use of WAQTC FOP for WAQTC TM 2 by the State of Alaska DOT&PF.

-1. Under Apparatus, Apparatus for wet sieving, add the following clarification:
+1. Under required Apparatus, Apparatus for wet sieving, add the following clarification:

-Mixes with aggregates larger than 1.5 inch require apparatus for wet sieving, including: a sieve(s), conforming to AASHTO M 92 (ASTM E11), minimum of 2 ft2 (0.19 m2) of sieving area, 1.5 inch screen openings, and conveniently arranged and supported so that the sieve can be shaken rapidly by hand.
+Mixes with aggregates larger than 1.5 inch apparatus for wet sieving, including: a sieve(s), conforming to AASHTO M 92 (ASTM E11), minimum of 2 ft (0.19 m) of sieving area, 1.5 inch screen openings, and conveniently arranged and supported so that the sieve can be shaken rapidly by hand.